-Our guess is that it is added to help improve the shelf-life of the product and to improve taste.
-That being said, it comes with acidic properties, which may necessitate you to rinse your mouth in order to prevent it from affecting you teeth.
+Our guess is that it is added to help improve the shelf-life of the product and to improve the taste.
+That being said, it comes with acidic properties, which may necessitate you to rinse your mouth in order to prevent it from affecting your teeth.

 Sea Salt, Lemon Juice, Honey and Matcha Green Tea